Agentic Economic Modeling: Regional Experiment

 \subsubsection{Persona Construction}

-As mentioned earlier, LLMs are limited by its fixed customer preferences when using their outputs for demand analysis.
+As mentioned earlier, LLMs are limited by their fixed customer preferences when using their outputs for demand analysis.
 To simulate customer heterogeneity, we use diverse personas representing varied customer preferences.
 This enables us to capture segment-level differences in LLM responses and improve the accuracy of experimental results.
 Due to differences in population distribution, the outcomes of such experiments are expected to vary significantly across regions.
-Ideally, for each ZIP3 area $z$, we aim to construct a region-specific persona set $P_z=\{p_1 ,p_2 ,...,p_{m_z}\}$ tailored to the demographic and behavioral characteristics of that area where $m_z$ is the total number of available persona of area $z$.
+Ideally, for each ZIP3 area $z$, we aim to construct a region-specific persona set $P_z=\{p_1,p_2,...,p_{m_z}\}$ tailored to the demographic and behavioral characteristics of that area where $m_z$ is the total number of available personas of area $z$.

-Our personas are derived from the same proprietary dataset mentioned in~\ref{app:conjoint-intro}.
-The dataset records demographic details such as age, gender, income, zip code, and education level.
+Our personas are derived from a proprietary dataset that records demographic details such as age, gender, income, zip code, and education level.
 We selected over 15k+ U.S.-based customers from the dataset to construct our personas.
-We followed the methodology outlined in this paper to generate personas based on customers’ demographic information using Sonnet3.5v2 (The prompt used to generate personas is provided in Appendix A.1. of the paper).
+We followed the methodology outlined in~\citet{chen2024empathy} to generate personas based on customers' demographic information using Sonnet3.5v2.
 An example of a generated persona is as follows:

-The real customer information has been marked.
+The real customer information has been marked with placeholders.
 The rest of the information was generated by the model, which is not real.